World Environment Day: driving five decades of environmental action

 Since its beginning in 1974, World Environment Day has developed into a global platform for raising awareness and taking action on urgent issues from marine pollution and global warming to sustainable consumption and wildlife crime.
 Millions of people have taken part over the years, helping drive change in our consumption habits as well as in national and international environmental policy.
 Below are some of the landmarks of World Environment Day through the years.

-World Environment Day embraces smaller and less-developed nations while tackling even bigger topics: from sustainable consumption to the illegal trade in wildlife; the annual day of action that began more than 40 years earlier goes viral on social media.
+World Environment Day embraces smaller and less-developed nations while tackling even bigger topics: from sustainable consumption to the illegal trade in wildlife.
+The annual day of action that began more than 40 years earlier goes viral on social media.

 The day is a springboard for #WildforLife, UN Environment’s biggest-ever digital campaign and a major push to counter international wildlife crime.
 Host country Angola promises to curb the trading of elephant ivory.
 China, a key destination for illegal wildlife products, subsequently pledges to close down its domestic ivory market.

 The theme “Raise Your Voice Not the Sea Level!” builds awareness of the dangers facing island nations from climate change.
-The next year, small island states secure agreement at the Paris climate talks to pursue the ambitious goal of limiting the increase in average global temperature to 1.5C.
+The next year, small island states secure agreement at the Paris climate talks to pursue the ambitious goal of limiting the increase in average global temperature to 1.5oC.

-The first World Environment Day Challenge sees actor Don Cheadle attract more online followers than supermodel Gisele Buendchen, whose forfeit is to create a forest.
+The first World Environment Day Challenge sees actor Don Cheadle attract more online followers than supermodel Gisele Bündchen, whose forfeit is to create a forest.
 The following year, Gisele plants the first of 50,000 trees in Rio de Janeiro’s Grumari Municipal Park.
 People around the world register more than 4,000 activities.

-World Environment Day’s Legacy Initiative raises more than $85,000 for gorilla conservation and solar lighting in villages across host country Rwanda.
+World Environment Day’s Legacy Initiative raises more than US $85,000 for gorilla conservation and solar lighting in villages across host country Rwanda.
 Voters in a global online competition choose names for several baby gorillas, spotlighting their threatened status during the International Year of Biodiversity.

-A decade after the UN Convention to Combat Desertification entered force, World Environment Day delivers a reminder of the pressures on drylands when Algiers, Algeria hosts the celebrations under the slogan “Deserts and Desertification – Don’t Desert Drylands!”
+A decade after the UN Convention to Combat Desertification entered force, World Environment Day delivers a reminder of the pressures on drylands when Algeria hosts the celebrations under the slogan “Deserts and Desertification – Don’t Desert Drylands!”

 World Environment is held in North America for the first time, with San Francisco hosting hundreds of events around the theme “Green Cities: Plan for the Planet.”
 Its profile in the year the Kyoto Protocol comes into force is lifted by the participation of former US Vice-President Al Gore and former Mayor of San Francisco Gavin Newsom.